-Brasserie Blanc – Proper French Flavours
+Brasserie Blanc – Fine French Flavours

 I am a massive fan of Raymond Blanc.
 He begins speaking English with perfection diction, only for his elocution to decline into the utterly incomprehensible.
 Most know he’s a two Michelin Star chef, but the fact he guided Heston Blumenthal and Marco Pierre White is less well known.
 When Jay Rayner visited Le Manoir aux Quat’Saisons, he advised the meal was fabulous, but the cost unjustifiable.
 Brasserie Blanc provided a respectable job of French Cuisine at a fraction of the cost – worth keeping in mind if your salary is shorter than your phone number.